Hurricane Nora (2021): Preparations, impact and aftermath

-Impact

 Heavy rainfall occurred across the western coast of Mexico, with 300 mm being recorded across coastal regions in Guerrero, Colima, Michoacán, Jalisco, Nayarit, and Sinaloa.
 A peak rainfall total of 523 mm occurred at Melchor Ocampo, Michoacán.
 A total of 444.8 mm of rain registered at José María Morelos y Pavón, Michoacán, and 421.2 mm was recorded at the Observatorio de Mazatlán, Sinaloa.
 The storm left impacts in 44 municipalities and approximately 355,000 people without power.
 30 rivers in Mexico had overflowed due to the flooding.
-Overall, three people were killed, and damage was estimated at US$125 million.

 In Chiapas, the body of a member of the Mexican Air Force was later found after he had been swept away by the strong currents.

 Severe damage occurred across Jalisco.
 In Puerto Vallarta, a bridge collapsed into the Cuale River, and buildings near the river were damaged.
 Overflowing rivers, falling trees, fallen power lines, and landslides prompted the closure of the Guadalajara–Colima highway and the El Grullo-Ciudad Guzmán state highway.
 At the latter, a landslide dropped a person into a 120 m deep ravine and injured two others.
 A construction worker also died in a landslide on a road connecting Ciudad Guzmán and San Gabriel.
 The Arroyo El Pedregal river overflowed in Melaque, Cihuatlán municipality, damaging at least 500 homes.
 Two people were reported missing in the municipality.
 The Bahía de Banderas was evacuated as the level of the Ameca River continued to increase, with a temporary shelter being established in San Vicente.
 Power outages were reported in the former city as a result of downed electrical lines and poles.
 A child also died in the collapse of a hotel, which was associated with Nora, and another person was reported to be missing.
 On September 5, a fisherman's body was found at a beach in Marquelia, Guerrero.
 In Ciudad Guzmán, flooding from the Los Volcanes river inundated some urban areas.
+Overall, three people were killed by the storm.
+Nora was responsible for 3.86 billion pesos (US$192 million) in damage, and Sinaloa was the hardest-hit state with 1.31 billion pesos (US$65 million) in damage.

 The Government of Michoacán declared states of emergency for the municipalities of Arteaga, Lázaro Cárdenas, Tumbiscatio, Aquila, and Coahuayana in the wake of Nora.
 A road leading to Uruapan also collapsed and was closed by authorities.
 Landslides also damaged a highway between Uruapan and Lombardí.
 Mudslides made a road leading to the city of Morelia impassable.
 In the Port of Lázaro Cárdenas, the Acalpican river overflowed, causing flooding on August 29.
 There also were reports of other floods, landslides, and uprooted trees in Michoacán.
 In the municipal seat of Arteaga, the Toscano river flooded, which caused several cars to be dragged by the flow.
 Multiple homes and businesses were damaged.

-Aftermath

 Federal, state, and municipal authorities worked on coastal roads to help restore communication damage caused by downed lines and trees.